 All other living expenses (housing, books, supplies, insurance, personal items) are estimated at $17,000 per year.
 Please contact the Office of International Programs for exact costs.

 If the student will have a financial sponsor, the student's sponsor should complete the Affidavit of Support and submit it with an official bank statement.

 If you have received a scholarship, you may use this to show part of your funding.
 To learn more about Roosevelt scholarship opportunities, please visit our scholarship page.

-If you are not a U.S. Citizen, nor a Permanent Resident (Green Card Holder), you are considered to be an international student.
-International students are considered to be non-immigrants and non-permanent resident.
+If you are not a U.S. Citizen, nor a Lawful Permanent Resident (Green Card Holder), you are considered to be an international student.
+International students are considered to be non-immigrants and non-residents.
 Therefore, international students are not eligible for U.S. Federal or State financial aid.

-International students and students with academic credentials from institutions outside of the United States must meet the same College of Pharmacy admission requirements as students who have completed their pre-pharmacy coursework at a regionally accredited college or university in the United States.
+International students and students with academic credentials from institutions outside of the United States must meet the same Doctor of Pharmacy (PharmD) admission requirements as students who have completed their pre-pharmacy coursework at a regionally accredited college or university in the United States.

 If you are an international applicant who wishes to study and obtain a Doctor of Pharmacy (PharmD) degree from Roosevelt University, depending on your visa status you may have to submit additional documentation.